joeylitalien/noise2noise-pytorch/README.md

 ## Testing

 Model checkpoints are automatically savec after every epoch.
 To test the denoiser on a test set, simply pass a PyTorch model (.pt file) to `--load-ckpt`.
 This assumes the existence of a `test` directory under your data folder.
 By default, a montage of noisy/denoised/clean images is output to the screen.
 To disable this, set the `--show-output` flag to false.

+See `test.sh` for an example.

+## To do list
+- [ ] Test Guassian noise and text overlay thoroughly so they work as intended
+- [ ] Find elegant solution to variable-size images (fix size, or modify architecture?)
+- [ ] Implement Poisson noise with L2 loss
+- [ ] Add *p* parameter to train/valid routines
+- [ ] Track validation loss and PSNR over time to plot
+- [ ] Implement Monte Carlo rendering noise (will require HDR-specific methods)